lauramariel/lauramariel.github.io/_posts/2025-08-28-git-custom-ssh.md

 ---
 ## Using Custom SSH with Github

+If using unique deploy keys on GitHub for each repo.

 1. Make sure the private key file defined exists and that the corresponding public key is defined in the repo's deploy keys.
 If not, add them.

     ~/.ssh/config format: